 Kambo is an extremely powerful medicine used by many different tribes throughout the amazon.
-It is the venom of the phyllomedusa bicolor frog, which is abundant and remains unharmed during the venom collection process.
-The venom has a purgative action upon application.
+It is the venom of the phylomedusa bicolor frog and it has a purgative action upon application.
 This action can be very strong and has a major cleansing and transformative affect on all types of bodily processes.
-You can learn more about the physical benefits of kambo here andhere.
+You can learn more about the physical benefits of kambo here and here.

 My approach is to serve kambo one-on-one or in very small groups of 3 or less.
 Other people tend to serve large groups of 4-20 and provide support only on that day.
-I prefer to work in small groups and spend more time focusing on the intention for the ceremony and the reason for bringing this dynamic medicine into one’s life.
+I prefer to work in an intimate setting and focus on the intention for the ceremony and the reason for bringing this dynamic medicine into one’s life.
 This awareness aids in the transformation, during both the application process as well as in the weeks afterwards.
 If you choose we also schedule a session for the weeks afterwards to apply the action of the kambo to the inner transformation process.